Hierosoft/linux-preinstall/readme.md

 ### Other Python commands
 - `findmime`: Find files by full/partial mimetype (such as "jpeg" or "image"!) in the current directory.
-- `cleanif`: remove files from directory 1 if they exist in directory 2 (great for if you unzip or copy a load of files to the wrong place!)
+- `cleanif`: Remove files from directory 1 if they exist in directory 2 (great for if you unzip or copy a load of files to the wrong place!)
+- `unredirect_md`: Change every redirect in a Markdown file to a real URL, whether there is an encoded URL in any query param or there is a 302 response.

 ## Changelog